jakub-sacha/public_lectures/Advanced databases/Lab 7 (Join table and relation in SQLAlchemy)/lab7.md

-# Filtering data in SQLAlchemy
+# Join table and relation in SQLAlchemy

 The purpose of these laboratory classes is to familiarize participants with join table in SQLAlchemy.